streetwriters/notesnook/docs/help/contents/recovering-your-account.md

 3. Click `{{downloadBackupFile}}` once your data has been downloaded. **_Don't forget to save the file in a safe place._**
    ![The account recovery screen offering a download of your decrypted backup file](/static/account-recovery/step-5.png)
 4. For next steps, see [Resetting account password](#resetting-account-password) section

-### Use a backup file

-If you don't have your recovery key but you do have a [backup file](/backup-and-restore-notes-in-notesnook), you can recover from that instead.
-You get back everything that was in the account when the backup was taken; anything written after it is not in the file and cannot be recovered.

-1. Click the second option (the button that says `{{backupFileMethod}}`).
-2. Select the `.nnbackup` file you saved.
-3. For next steps, see the [Resetting account password](#resetting-account-password) section.

 ### Clear data & reset account